On the surface, it may seem that the VPN market is teeming with various companies competing for a piece of the growing consumer VPN pie.

 When looking at NetProtect’s website, we see the following two addresses listed:

 Worldwide: 21 Pine Road, Belleville, St Michael, BB11113, Barbados | EU: NetProtect Ltd, Grigori Afxentiou, 133 Agios Dometios, 2369, Nicosia Cyprus

 They show the same company name (NetProtect Ltd.) with slightly different addresses in Cyprus.
-However, when you go to this URL: https://promo.unblock-us.com/welcome, you’ll see the exact same two addresses from NetProtect’s website.
+However, when you go to this URL: https://promo.unblock-us.com/welcome (no longer works), you’ll see the same two addresses from NetProtect’s website.